 Who are you?
+And who is Josep?

-This is me:
+This is us:

 Why do you write him these letters about Judaism and Israel?